Beijing Financial Street

 Beijing Financial Street (BFS) (北京金融街 (Běijīng Jīnróng Jiē)) is where Chinese regulatory agencies are located.
 It is located inside Beijing's innermost 2nd Ring Road.
-According to the 13th 5 years plan, Beijing Financial Street will be positioned more towards a regulatory agencies' precinct.

-The central bank's headquarters as well as three national regulatory commissions of the central government are located here.
-They are the People's Bank of China (PBoC), the China Banking Regulatory Commission (CBRC), the China Securities Regulatory Commission (CSRC), and the China Insurance Regulatory Commission (CIRC).
+The central bank's headquarters, as well as three key financial bodies, are located here.
+They are the People's Bank of China (PBC), the National Financial Regulatory Administration (NFRA), the China Securities Regulatory Commission (CSRC), and the Central Financial Commission (CFC).

-Beijing Financial Street is being developed by Beijing Financial Street Holding Company, Ltd. The architectural firm of Skidmore, Owings & Merrill; along with SWA landscape architects prepared the urban plan, landscape and the building design guidelines for the Central Park area of Financial Street currently in construction with build-out scheduled for 2008.
+Beijing Financial Street is being developed by Beijing Financial Street Holding Company, Ltd. The architectural firm of Skidmore, Owings & Merrill, along with SWA landscape architects prepared the urban plan, landscape, and the building design guidelines for the Central Park area of Financial Street, currently in construction with build-out scheduled for 2008.
 The building facilities are designed around interior courtyards, a design concept which typifies the ancient Hutong neighborhoods surrounding the Forbidden City.